USPTO Examiner MIAN SHAFIQ A - Art Unit 3746

 Interview Effectiveness

-Conducting an examiner interview provides a +10.7% benefit to allowance rate for applications examined by MIAN, SHAFIQ A. This interview benefit is in the 48% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +13.1% benefit to allowance rate for applications examined by MIAN, SHAFIQ A. This interview benefit is in the 50% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness